Projects must provide a brief explanation for why they are eligible under the selected protocol.

 How will you be measuring, monitoring and maintaining carbon removal, including data models and risk assessments.

 Projects must define their system boundary and outline all GHGs considered across all sources, sinks and reservoirs (SSRs).
+Robust justification and appropriate evidence must be provided for any GHG SSRs that have been excluded from the project boundary.

 Projects must reason and evidence the baseline scenario of their activities having not taken place.
+Projects will only be credited for removals above this counterfactual baseline.

-Projects must assert the method(s) for compliance with regulations for all jurisdictions to which the Project is beholden.
+Projects must assert the method(s) for compliance with regulations for all jurisdictions to which the project is beholden.

 Projects must select from the durability threshold(s) defined in the protocol or module to be the project durability threshold.